-WTF is… Apple Face ID
+Apple Face ID: what is it and how does it work? | Stuff

 How do you set it up?

-Face ID will be setup automatically when you unbox your new iPhone but it’s a very simple process.
+You set up Face ID when you unbox your new iPhone but it’s a very simple process.
 You just point the camera at your face and let it get a good look at you from all angles.
 That’s it.

-Apple says you can even change your appearance and it’ll still recognise you, so even putting on a hat and glasses and growing a beard won’t fool it.
+You can even change your appearance and it’ll still recognise you, so even putting on a hat and glasses and growing a beard won’t fool it.

 How secure is it?

-Face ID can be used to authorise Apple Pay transactions or access apps that used to require a fingerprint such as Mint and OnePassword.
+Face ID can be used to authorise Apple Pay transactions or access apps that used to require a fingerprint.
 That means the banks are obviously convinced by it and those guys keep their money in massive vaults, so you can be fairly sure they take security seriously.

 As with Touch ID, the scan of your face that it compares others to is stored on the phone itself, so Apple never has access to it.
 That’s important in the event of any hackers breaking into the systems at HQ in Cupertino.